Worteks/bbb-ansible/README.md

  * Ansible 2.9+ on your deployment node, python-cryptography > 3, rsync
  * Ubuntu Bionic on your BigBlueButton nodes (bbb 2.3, or Xenial for bbb 2.2)
- * Debian Buster for everything else (ubuntu might work, though untested so far)
+ * Debian Buster or Bullseye for everything else (ubuntu might work, though untested so far)

 The rest depends on your context.